BZIvanov/Learning-CSharp/README.md

 ### **out** keyword

 - With **out** keyword we can get more than one thing from a method, otherwise we can only one.
 The logic is the with **out** followed by a variable name we can save something in that variable while at the same time the method is returning something else.

+### interfaces

+Interfaces are similar to classes, but they have only definition without implementation, meaning that they only describe how something should look like.

+One big benefit of using interface is that usually we can have some List with type of Cat class, which is kind of limitation to us.
+With interfaces we can use List with type of Animal class, where we can have different types of Animals, not only Cat.

+### IEnumerable

+With the help of this interface we can turn a class to something which can be used in foreach loop.